MicrosoftDocs/mixed-reality/enthusiast-guide/recommended-adapters-for-windows-mixed-reality-capable-pcs.md

 ---
 title: Recommended adapters for Windows Mixed Reality capable PCs
-description: List of recommended adapters for use with Windows Mixed Reality headsets if your PC does not have full-sized USB and HDMI ports.
+description: List of recommended adapters for use with Windows Mixed Reality headsets if your PC doesn't have full-sized USB and HDMI ports.
 author: hferrone
 ms.author: v-hferrone
 ms.date: 09/15/2020